Current constraints on the minimally extended varying speed of light model through the cosmic distance duality relation: Introduction

 In recent literature, many approaches have been designed and pursued to test the validity of the CDDR in the context of some astrophysical object.
 For example, Gamma-ray bursts (GRBs) were used to test the validity of the CDDR, as they can be used as standard candles and provide luminosity distances at high redshifts \cite{Holanda:2014lna}.
 From gravitational waves as standard sirens, the luminosity distance can be obtained without the need for a cosmic distance ladder, thus serving as a test for the CDDR \cite{Yang:2017bkv,Qi:2019spg,Arjona:2020axn}.
 As for the Cosmic Microwave Background (CMB), any deviation of its black body spectrum would result in a violation of the CDDR \cite{Ellis:2013cu}.
 Type Ia Supernovae (SNe) data have also been used as a source of luminosity distance to test the CDDR, as in \cite{Bassett:2003vu}.
 Notably, strongly lensed SNe can provide both the luminosity distance and angular diameter distance, thus enabling a CDDR test \cite{Renzi:2020bvl}.
 Another way to test the CDDR is by means of the relationship between the gas mass fraction of galaxy clusters (GCs) obtained through the Sunyaev-Zeldovich effect ($f_{\text{SZE}}$) and through the X-ray surface brightness ($f_{\text{X}}$), which is given by $f_{\text{SZE}}/f_{\text{X}} = D_{\text{L}}/(D_{\text{A}}(1+z)^{2}) \equiv \eta(z)$ \cite{Holanda:2012at}.
-In addition, combinations of different cosmological probes have been used to test the CDDR, e.g. the luminosity distance and angular diameter distance measurements from SNe and GCs, respectively \cite{Holanda:2010vb,Li:2011exa,Meng:2011nt,Holanda:2011hh,Goncalves:2011ha,Yang:2013coa}.
+Combinations of different cosmological probes have been used to test the CDDR, e.g. the luminosity distance and angular diameter distance measurements from SNe and GCs, respectively \cite{Holanda:2010vb,Li:2011exa,Meng:2011nt,Holanda:2011hh,Goncalves:2011ha,Yang:2013coa}, in addition to more recent observations of HII galaxies and SN luminosity distances with the angular diameter distances of ultra-compact structure in radio quasars (QSO) -- for instance, see respectively \cite{Liu:2021fka,Tonghua:2023hdz}.
 Those analyses showed no statistically significant deviation of the standard CDDR, given the limitation of the observational data.